-If you truly want to minimise fading of your flooring and furnishings, replacing your standard, clear glass windows with double glazed, laminated, or tinted units is your best option.
+If you truly want to minimize fading of your flooring and furnishings, replacing your standard, clear glass windows with UV protect glass with double-glazed, laminated, or tinted units is your best option.

-Laminated glass is another type of glass that can block the penetration of UV rays by up to 95 percent.
-Made up of two or more glass layers that are bonded together with an interlayer, laminated glass not only reduce UV penetration, it also offers improved security and safety, enhanced insulation properties, and improved sound reduction properties.
+Laminated glass (UV protect glass) is another type of glass that can block the penetration of UV rays by up to 95 percent.
+Made up of two or more glass layers that are bonded together with an interlayer, laminated glass not only reduces UV penetration, but also offers improved security and safety, enhanced insulation properties, and improved sound reduction properties.

 Like double glazing and laminated glass, tinted glass can deflect UV light.
-Because it absorbs solar energy, it may also offer a cost-efficient indoor climate control.
-Moreover, it reduces sun glare.
+Because it absorbs solar energy, it may also offer cost-efficient indoor climate control.
+Moreover, it reduces sun glare with UV protect glass.

-If your only concern if the fading that UV light causes to your furnishings and flooring, all three types of glass would be ideal.
-But if you’re also after other benefits, such as energy efficiency, soundproofing, thermal control, and security, we recommend going for either a double glazed unit or a laminated one.
+If your only concern if the fading that UV light causes to your furnishings and flooring, all three types of uv protect glass would be ideal.
+But if you’re also after other benefits, such as energy efficiency, soundproofing, thermal control, and security, we recommend going for either a double-glazed unit or a laminated one.